-This post may contain affiliate links.
+This post contains affiliate links.

 Diagnosis ChallengesThree months ago Sunshine was diagnosed with Reactive Attachment Disorder, PTSD, Autism Spectrum Disorder, the early signs of ADHD, and a Sleep Disorder.
 The specialist prescribed her a sleep medication.
 We could not work on any of her other behaviors and/or skills until she started sleeping.
 Therapies would not be effective.

 To say that I was bitter about the challenges I knew lay ahead, was an understatement.
 Still, in the back of my mind, I KNEW she was sent to our family for this very reason.
 I know what to do.
 I've done it before.
 I can do it again.
 God had prepared me for this.

 The sleep medication did NOT work.
-In fact, I think it makes her more irritable than she already was.
+In fact, I think it made her more irritable than she already was.
 I cried after a week's trial, realizing we still didn't have any answers.
 Determined to find another way to help my little girl, I postponed her next appointment with the doctor, and asked for referrals to a sleep specialist and allergist to test for food allergies.

 When we returned from vacation, and ever since, I've been trying to figure out how to alter our schedules, routines, and life, to accommodate a media free environment for Sunshine, while she is awake.
 This has not been easy for anyone.
 I still haven't completely figured this out, as one may have noticed with a lack of blog activity.
 (Thankfully she is napping right now, as I write this.)

 During vacation Sunshine slept with me.
 I was lucky if I received 4 hours sleep a night, because she was awake so much.
 Sunshine did not nap during the day.
 Even with significant amounts of physical activity, she couldn't settle down.
 What were we going to do?
 Not even a double dose of sleep medication was helping.

-The food allergy testing took place Monday, June 30th.
+The food allergy testing took place on a Monday.
 She tested positive to 14 foods.
 The results were mild, but still results.
 Allergy testing at such a young age can be inaccurate, so the doctor wanted to eliminate all 14 foods from her diet for a minimum of two weeks and go from there.

 It took a good 24 hours for the allergy information to sink in and then...
 I cried.
 Having already gone through the food allergy experience with Bulldozer, I knew what lay ahead for her, for me, and for our family.
 It didn't help that some of her allergies are ones Bulldozer doesn't have.
 Some of the only foods he can eat include corn, sesame, soy, beef, egg, dairy, melon, banana and tomato.

 The food allergy thing really put a damper on our 4th of July plans.
 We didn't do anything.
 By the end of the week, I finally found enough food for Sunshine, to create a week long meal plan for her.
-Then I cried again, at the realization that the extra money we're just starting to bring in this month, is all going to go towards her "special" foods.
+Then I cried again, at the realization that the extra money we're just starting to bring in, would all be going towards her "special" foods.
 We just can't ever seem to get ahead.

 This pity party very quickly turned into a prayer of gratitude that we in fact do have enough money to pay for her "special" foods.
 When Bulldozer was a baby, we did not, and accrued a significant amount of debt trying to feed him, keep him healthy, and travel to specialists.

 ConfirmationsFor the first time since Bulldozer was born, I'm receiving 8 hours of sleep.
 I am thrilled that she is sleeping, but I admit, I cried again.
 This just means the food allergy thing is real, and we are going to experience this challenge again.
 It's still better than what lay ahead for Sunshine, if I hadn't requested the referrals and gone with my gut instinct, but none of it is fun.

 I know Sunshine was meant to be part of our family.
 If it hadn't been for the experiences I'd had with Bulldozer when he was little, it would have never occurred to me to look into food allergies.
 I would not be as confident as I am, that I can meet her dietary needs without assistance from a professional.

 Sunshine's Early Intervention Coordinator called this morning to check in.
 We stopped her therapies after her diagnoses appointment, until we can get a better handle on what we're dealing with.
 I told the coordinator about the food allergies, and how Sunshine is sleeping for the first time ever.

 Today I cry with joy, knowing that there is a God in Heaven who knows me, loves me, and prepares me well for any trials I may experience.
 He gives me strength to be strong and the courage to remain faithful in the midst of so many obstacles.